 Indio, California: I ran several titles through my teeny mind as I was thinking about my column tonight.
 Since our evening meal was to have a French theme, I thought Evening in Paris would be clever.
 Or, since it is now April: April in Paris.
 There is always that wonderful Jimmy Buffett song, Frenchman for the Night.
 In the end, I am just going to keep the string of “date” titles going until I lose my teeny mind.

 No April Fool joke today.

 Before I went out to exercise, I started some bread dough.
 I walked around and around the resort, and finished with two loops around the now-closed-to-golfers golf course.
 On my walk I witnessed too many instances of not-social-distancing!
-I recently read an article stating we should all pretend we are COVID-19 positive, and conduct ourselves so we can’t infect others.
-Done
+I recently read an article stating we should all pretend we are COVID-19 positive, and conduct ourselves so we would not infect others.
+Done.

 By the time I returned, the dough was ready to be turned-out and shaped into - what else! - a baguette.
 My efforts resulted in a short, fat, loaf of wonderful smelling bread, with a crispy crust:

 DT went on a really long bike ride, up around The Cove in La Quinta and out to the lake - where he discovered the lake is now closed.
 Of course, a lake can’t be closed, but the access roads have been blocked.
 The fish, and water fowl are probably so happy.

 While the bread baked (in the outside oven - is was 87 here today), I prepped hard boiled eggs, boiled potatoes and blanched green beans for our Salad Nicoise dinner.